 Q: What's the best parlay strategy?

-A: If you're going to parlay: keep it to 2-3 legs maximum, budget it as entertainment rather than investment, use a parlay calculator to understand what you're actually getting paid versus fair odds, and never chase losses with bigger parlays.
+A: Keep it to 2-3 legs max.
+Budget as entertainment.
+Use a calculator to see what you're getting versus fair odds.
+Never chase with bigger bets.

 Q: Can sharp bettors make money on parlays?

-A: Yes, but only by parlaying +EV bets together—compounding edge rather than compounding vig.
-This requires having consistent positive expected value on individual bets first.
-Most recreational bettors don't have this consistent edge, making parlays a losing proposition long-term.
+A: Yes, but only by parlaying +EV bets together.
+This compounds your edge instead of the vig.
+You need consistent +EV on individual bets first.
+Most recreational bettors don't have it.

 Calculate Your Parlay Odds

-Before placing your next parlay, understand exactly what you're betting on:
+Before you place your next parlay, know exactly what you're betting on:

 Free Betting Calculators